scottsheffield/qmk_firmware/docs/feature_split_keyboard.md

 ```c
 #define SPLIT_USB_DETECT
 ```
-This option changes the startup behavior to detect an active USB connection when delegating master/slave.
-If this operation times out, then the half is assume to be a slave.
+This option changes the startup behavior to detect an active USB connection when delegating leader/follower.
+If this operation times out, then the half is assume to be a follower.
 This is the default behavior for ARM, and required for AVR Teensy boards (due to hardware limitations).

 ?> This setting will stop the ability to demo using battery packs.

 ```c
 #define SPLIT_USB_TIMEOUT 2000
 ```
-This sets the maximum timeout when detecting master/slave when using `SPLIT_USB_DETECT`.
+This sets the maximum timeout when detecting leader/follower when using `SPLIT_USB_DETECT`.

 ```c
 #define SPLIT_USB_TIMEOUT_POLL 10
 ```
-This sets the poll frequency when detecting master/slave when using `SPLIT_USB_DETECT`
+This sets the poll frequency when detecting leader/follower when using `SPLIT_USB_DETECT`

 ## Additional Resources